NEEL-MAKVANA/Restaurant-Review-Management-System_PHP/README.md

 # Restaurant-Review-Management-System
-This is our final project of ICTW-II this is my sem-2 project in ddu.
+This is our final project of ICTW-II. this is my sem-2 project in ddu.